cs2dsb/eggercise.rs/README.md

 - [x] Improve client-server error situation (see api.rs)
     - It could possibly be simplified.
 Try using it and see if there is actually any benefit to the enum variants over just returning a string
 - [ ] The service worker mapping unknown URLs to index isn't working in FF
-- [ ] Macro to generate `all_columns` for Iden structs.
+- [x] Macro to generate `all_columns` for Iden structs.
 Failing that a test that checks against a hard-coded list to prevent it going out of sync
+- [ ] Add postcss step to CI build

 ## WebauthN
 - [x] Register